Percussion Faculty

 Jeff Stern

-Junior and Senior Session
+Senior Session

 BM, University of Massachusetts

-MM, Peabody Institute
+MM, Peabody Institute of the Johns Hopkins University

 Artist Diploma, Yale University School of Music